tcbrindle/stardraft/README.md

 * An easy to use open source framework for implementing your own map analysis / vis tools
 * Cross-platform C++ code that will compile and run in Windows, Linux, or Mac OSX

-Installation instructions are available on the [StarDraft Wiki](https://github.com/davechurchill/stardraft/wiki)
+Installation instructions and GUI controls are available on the [StarDraft Wiki](https://github.com/davechurchill/stardraft/wiki)